-2. Draft your listing's title
+4. Draft your listing title

-For your title, it's very important that you include the top keywords that are most relevant for your product and also have high search volume (meaning more customers use these search terms when looking for a product like yours - without keyword stuffing).
+In your title, it's very important that you include the top keywords that are most relevant for your product and also have high search volume (meaning more customers use these search terms when looking for a product like yours - without keyword stuffing).

-- Include the top high-volume keywords (those with 1,000+ searches/month) for which your competitors are ranking - Make sure the title flows and is easy to read not jammed with random keywords - Include punctuation such as commas or hyphens between keywords to make it - · Use as many characters as are allowed (this goes for your title as well as the other sections of your listing) - Capitalize the first letter of each word (except for prepositions, conjunctions, or articles) - Use numerals instead of writing out numbers - Avoid using subjective commentary, such as "hot item" or "best seller"
+- Include the top high-volume keywords (those with 1,000+ searches/month) for which your competitors are ranking - Make sure the title flows and is easy to read not jammed with random keywords - Include punctuation such as commas or hyphens between keywords to make it - Amazon allows up to 200 characters in your title use as much of that space as you can - Capitalize the first letter of each word (except for prepositions, conjunctions, or articles) - Use numerals instead of writing out numbers - Do not use subjective commentary, such as "hot item" or "best seller"